UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 5. View Order Map View (Past Order)

 == Changelog ==

+= 1.1.0 =
+* [New] Option to add a button link or QR Code to the customer's map location in WooCommerce's emails.
+* [New] Option to disable map on checkout and order details pages without disabling the plugin.
+* [Fix] Customers were able to complete checkout without selecting a location on the map.
+* [Change] Moved plugin settings to it's own tab in the WooCommerce Settings.
+* [Info] Show admin notice if WooCommerce is not active or the site is not running HTTPS.
+* [Info] Added admin notices if WooCommerce not active or site not running HTTPS.
+* [Info] Tested on WC 5.4.

 = 1.0.1 =
 * [New] Automatically fill in address fields with information pulled from Google Maps.